sidekiq/sidekiq/Ent-Changes.md

 Please see [http://sidekiq.org/](http://sidekiq.org/) for more details and how to buy.

-HEAD
+2.0.1
 -------------

 - Periodic job registration API adjusted to avoid loading classes in initializer [#4271]
+- Remove support for deprecated ENV variables (COUNT, MAXMEM\_MB, INDEX) in swarm code

 2.0.0
 -------------